 It matters because people in general expect those who hold themselves out as spiritual leaders to behave in the manner of an admirable person in the context of the culture in which they teach.
 When teachers fall short of this standard, they risk turning their own students away from the practice.
-Even worse, they discourage untold multitudes from taking the practice seriously such that they never even begin a practice, having concluded, with some evidence provided by the teacher's misbehavior, that the practice is a sham.
+Even worse, they discourage untold multitudes from taking the practice seriously such that they never even begin a practice with ANY teacher, having concluded, with some evidence provided by a particular teacher's misbehavior, that the practice as a whole is a sham.
 So properly understood, the natural love and good will a teacher has for humanity demands that the teacher behave in a manner that encourages people to trust in the teaching.

 But a teacher who lived in a monastery in Asia from the time they were an adolescent until the time they were sent to the USA to teach very well may not have the slightest idea how to engage with lay people in the unfamiliar culture.
 This is particularly true of lay people of the opposite gender.
 In fact the teacher may not know how to relate to lay people from their own culture, let alone from a very alien culture.

 For example, one cultural difference that looms large is in the realm of sexuality.
 Compared to most of the rest of the world, Americans are generally both more squeamish about, and more obsessed with, sexual matters.
-Rooted in American culture is a notion, conscious or not, that sexuality is sordid, vulgar, and not something “nice” people do except as required for reproduction.
-Most of us reject that idea intellectually, yet it remains as an undercurrent.
+Rooted in American culture is a notion, conscious or not, that sexual intimacy is sordid, vulgar, and not something “nice” people do except as required for reproduction.
+Most of us reject that idea intellectually, yet it remains as a cultural undercurrent.
 And it is definitely NOT true in all, or even most, other world cultures.
 So it is not hard for a teacher who, consistent with their native culture, doesn't think sexual matters are taboo to run afoul of American sexual norms.
 Other cultural differences exist as well, but none more likely to lead to problems than sexuality.